pedroesli/pedroesli.github.io/_posts/2023/2023-11-13-screen-time-api.md

 Add the first one by going to **File > New > Target > Shield Action Extension.**
 Repeat the same steps for other extensions.

 > Optional step: It might ask you to activate the scheme.
 If it does, activate it.
 Then edit the created scheme > go to Run tab > Info > Executable > select the projects executable that ends in .app.
 Do the same step for each of the added scheme.
-This allows you to run the apps extension and receive print statements in the xcode console.
+This allows you to run the apps extension and receive print statements in the Xcode console.
 >

 ![target.png](/assets/img/2023/target.png)

 ## Share data between extensions

 Before adding custom functionalities on the extensions, we will need to share some information between them.
-We first need to go to the projects target and add a capability called **App Groups.** The group key needs to be in the following format: **group.com.{organization name}.{project name}.{group key name}**, for example my would be: group.com.pedro.ScreenTimeApp.data. ****Then add the same capability in the **Shield Action** and **Device Activity Monitor** Target.
+We first need to go to the projects target and add a capability called **App Groups.** The group key needs to be in the following format: **group.com.{organization name}.{project name}.{group key name}**, for example my would be: group.com.pedro.ScreenTimeApp.data.
+Then add the same capability in the **Shield Action** and **Device Activity Monitor** Target.
 This will allow us to use the same data across multiples extensions.

 Create a new swift file called `ApplicationProfile` and add the following code: